godfat/rib/README.md

     rib all auto # or `rib auto all`, the order doesn't really matter

-You can customize Rib's behaviour by setting `~/.config/rib/config.rb` (by default).
+You can customize Rib's behaviour by setting a config file located at `~/.rib/config.rb` or `~/.config/rib/config.rb`, or `$RIB_HOME/config.rb` by setting `$RIB_HOME` environment variable.
 Since it's merely a Ruby script which would be loaded into memory before launching Rib shell session, You can put any customization or monkey patch there.
 Personally, I use all plugins provided by Rib.

 <https://github.com/godfat/dev-tool/blob/master/.config/rib/config.rb>

 As you can see, putting `require 'rib/all'` into config file is exactly the same as running `rib all` without a config file.
-What `rib all` would do is merely require the file, and that file is also merely requiring all plugins.
+What `rib all` would do is merely require the file, and that file is also merely requiring all plugins, but without **extra plugins**, which you should enable them one by one.
+This is because most extra plugins are depending on other gems, or hard to work with other plugins, or having strong personal tastes, so you won't want to enable them all.
 Suppose you only want to use the core plugins and color plugin, you'll put this into your config file:

     require 'rib/core'
     require 'rib/more/color'